examdawn/NEP2020_2023_BCA/4thsem/Additional-English/solved/model-solutions.md

 ## A. Answer any FIVE questions of the following: (2 Marks x 5 = 10)
 ### Q1.
 What are strange contrasts in one human face according to Wordsworth?
 ### Q2.
 Name the factory the unknown citizen worked for?
+Citizen "JS/07 M 378" worked in Fudge Motors Inc. where he never got fired.
+Even the Union reported that he paid his dues.
 ### Q3.
 What is the central theme of the poem ‘Invictus’?
+The central theme of the poem is around perseverance in the face of any danger, be it internal or external.
+For the poet, it was about surviving life in the hospital as he underwent treatment for tuberculosis of the bone.
 ### Q4.
 What was the self-confession made by the poet Wole Soyinka?
+The Poet's self-confession was that he was African.
+This flipped the conversation from a potential sale being made to the woman trying to confirm the buyer's skin color as it highlighted her disdain towards colored people.
 ### Q5.
 Who is he referring to in the poem ‘White Paper’?
 ### Q6.
 What is the teacher’s scolding words compared to by the poet Kamala Das?
 ### Q7.
 List the things that Jack and Jill have purchased in the play ‘Never Never Nest’.